"When the student is ready, the teacher appears."

 - Do their students grow and stand on their own?

-- Is the teaching serving truth or serving the teacher?
+- Does the teaching serve truth or the teacher?

-Obedience to unworthy teachers is not virtue; it's foolishness.
+Obedience to unworthy teachers is foolishness, not virtue.

 Keep Discernment